Client certificates

 This section discusses how to require a Luna Network HSM 7 appliance to verify the full Distinguished Name of a registered Client, rather than just the Common Name, when validating an NTLS connection.

-Prior to Luna Network HSM 7 version 7.8.4, NTLS client connections were validated against the Common Name (CN) field of the Distinguished Name (DN).
+Using Luna Appliance Software 7.8.3 or older, NTLS client connections were validated against the Common Name (CN) field of the Distinguished Name (DN).
 The value for that field can be freely chosen, which can limit your organization's ability to strictly validate a given client.

-From version 7.8.4 onward, the Luna Network HSM 7 provides the ability to have NTLS use the other attributes in the Distinguished Name (DN) field of the client certificate.
+Using Luna Appliance Software 7.8.4 or newer, the Luna Network HSM 7 provides the ability to have NTLS use the other attributes in the Distinguished Name (DN) field of the client certificate.
 The Distinguished Name is a set of key value pairs called RDN (Relative Distinguished Name) that uniquely identifies an entity holding the certificate.
 These attributes include:

 >"C", (Country)